 Avoid having vaginal intercourse while you’re using boric acid suppositories.

-It may also be a good idea to avoid oral sex as well to reduce the risk of your partner ingesting boric acid that may still be present in or around your vagina.
+It may also be a good idea to avoid receiving oral sex to reduce the risk of your partner ingesting boric acid that may still be present in or around your vagina.

 Boric acid products and the Food and Drug Administration (FDA)